An Ordinary Rank-Two Case of Local-Global Compatibility for Automorphic Representations of Arbitrary Weight Over CM Fields: An Important Lemma

 Now we let $\overline{r}$ be good ordinary.
 We first point out that it is a stronger assumption: obviously $\det(\overline{r})=\overline{\epsilon}_l$, and \cite[Lemma~6.1.6]{BLGG12} implies that there is a potentially crystalline lift of $\overline{r}$ with labelled Hodge--Tate weights all equal to $\{-1,0\}$.
 Note that we normalize the representation differently, but the lemma still holds since the proof only cares about the quotient of the diagonal characters.
-Moreover, it follows from the proof that the lift could be made crystalline since we further assume that $\overline{\psi}$ is unramified.
+Moreover, by Definition \ref{GoodOrdinary}, we are in Case $1$ or Case $2$b in the proof of \cite[Lemma~6.1.6]{BLGG12}, where we have some control on the lifts of the diagonal characters.
+Since we further demand the character $\overline{\psi}$ to be unramified in Definition \ref{GoodOrdinary}, we can guarantee that the lifts of the characters are unramified instead of potentially unramified, and hence deduce that there is a crystalline lift of $\overline{r}$ (rather than potentially crystalline).